 - You have paid enough into Social Security taxes.

 You must meet the SSA’s definition of a disability.
-This will depend on if:
+The SSA will consider if:

 - You’re currently working at all.